plone/plone.app.versioningbehavior/README.txt

 ============

-The ``IVersionable`` behavior is used for enabling the CMFEditions functionality for dexterit contents.
+The ``IVersionable`` behavior is used for enabling the CMFEditions functionality for dexterity contents.
 It adds a changeNote-field to the edit- and add-forms and creates a new version when the content is edited, if enabled for the content type.

 It's based on *Products.CMFEditions*.
-For listing the versions of a object use CMFEdtions' view ``versions_history_form`` or the history viewlet (see default @@view).
+For listing the versions of an object use CMFEdtions' view ``versions_history_form`` or the history viewlet (see default @@view).